Chad Anderson, MT Digital Assets, President

 Brett holds a degree in International Politics jointly granted by the University of California, Santa Cruz, and University of Copenhagen (Københavns Universitet), Denmark.
 Follow on Twitter: @oyinbo

-Ben Narasin, Canvas Ventures, General Partner
+Ben Narasin, NEA, Venture Partner

 Samvit Ramadurgam, Equidate, Co-CEO